 In order to opt into a Performance-based Maintenance (PBM) program the asset owner must first sort the various Protection System components into population segments.
 Any population segment must be comprised of at least 60 individual units; if any asset owner opts for PBM but does not own 60 units to comprise a population then that asset owner may combine data from other asset owners until the needed 60 units is aggregated.
-Each population segment must be composed of a grouping of Protection Systems or components of a consistent design standard or particular model or type from a single manufacturer and subjected to similar environmental factors.
-For example: One segment cannot be comprised of both GE & Westinghouse electro-mechanical lock-out relays; likewise, one segment cannot be comprised of 60 GE lock-out relays, 30 of which are in a dirty environment and the remaining 30 from a clean environment.
+Each population segment must be composed of like devicesa grouping of Protection Systems or components of a consistent design standard or particular model or type from the samea single manufacturer and subjected to similar environmental factors.
+For example: One segment cannot be comprised of 60 GE lock-out relays, 30 of which are in a dirty environment and the remaining 30 from a clean environment.
 This PBM process cannot be applied to batteries but can be applied to all other components of a Protection System including (but not limited to) specific battery chargers, instrument transformers, trip coils and/or control circuitry (etc.).

-9.1 Minimum Sample Size

-Large Sample Size
+9.1 Minimum Sample Size Large Sample Size